abcdesktopio/docs/opsdocs/docs/advanced/4.4/storage/sharedvolumes.md

 > On your worker node, make sure that the `/mnt` directory exists.

-This policy adds a new volume `mntmyproject` defined as a `hostPath` to the users's pod and mount it as `/mnt/shared_data`.
+This policy adds a new volume `mntmyproject` defined as a `hostPath` to the user's pod and mounts it as `/mnt/shared_data`.

 Save your `od.config` file